Erasure-cooling, control, and hyper-entanglement of motion in optical tweezers

-We first show the preparation of a coherent superposition state of the motional qubit via transduction from an optical qubit (Fig.~\ref{Fig3}A).
-Essentially, the preparation and readout of this state is a form of Ramsey interrogation, with the addition of spin-motion coupling inserted into the Ramsey dark time.
-We first perform ECC to isolate atoms in $\ket{0,\uparrow}$.
-We then form a spin-superposition state by performing a $\pi/2$ pulse on the carrier, and transduct this superposition onto the motional qubit by performing spin-motion coupling via sideband driving.
+We first show the preparation and readout of a coherent superposition state of the motional qubit (Fig.~\ref{Fig3}A).
+Having isolated atoms in $\ket{0,\uparrow}$ with ECC, we prepare a spin-superposition state, and transduct this superposition onto the motional qubit by performing spin-motion coupling via sideband driving.
 This yields the state $\ket{+,0} = \frac{1}{\sqrt{2}}(\ket{{0}}+\ket{{1}})\otimes\ket{{\uparrow}}$.
-We then leave this state unperturbed for a duration $\tau$ during which it will evolve coherently, and then read its state by reversing the sideband and carrier driving.

-We plot the resultant signal, given as the probability $P_{\downarrow}$ for the atom be in $\ket{{\downarrow}}$ after the entire sequence (Fig.~\ref{Fig3}B).
-We observe Ramsey oscillations at a frequency of $35.3^{+0.3}_{-0.3} \, \text{kHz}$, consistent with the programmed trap frequency, as is expected for the motional qubit.
+We hold this state unperturbed to evolve coherently, and then read its state by reversing the preparation sequence.
+The resultant signal (the probability $P_{\downarrow}$ for the atom be in $\ket{{\downarrow}}$) after the entire sequence shows Ramsey oscillations at a frequency of $35.3^{+3}_{-3} \, \text{kHz}$, consistent with the programmed trap frequency, as is expected for the motional qubit (Fig.~\ref{Fig3}B).